 A few years ago, I noted a significant spike in the number of female readers on OutThere’s platforms.
-It was odd, considering we were founded as a magazine for LGBTQ+ men.
+At the time, I felt it somewhat odd, considering we were originally founded as a magazine for queer men.
 When I found out why, I was incredibly humbled.
-These women – who were overwhelmingly straight and cis-gendered; but also lesbian or bi; and transgender – were turning to us for travel inspiration, primarily because of a heightened need for safety when they travel.
-They were telling me that their experiences – and moreover their needs when it comes to travelling safely – were not at all dissimilar to those of gay men.
+These women – who were overwhelmingly straight and cis-gendered; but also lesbian, bi and transgender – were turning to us for travel inspiration, primarily because of the heightened need for safety when they travel.
+They were telling me that their experiences, and moreover their needs when it comes to travelling safely, were not at all dissimilar to those of gay men.

-Despite being out and proud, there are times where I am guarded about my sexuality when I travel for want of not ending up in a socially-awkward, or worse, dangerous situation.
+Despite being out and proud, there are times when I am guarded about my sexuality when I travel for want of not ending up in a socially awkward, or worse, dangerous situation.
 LGBTQ+ travellers are very aware of where they travel to, particularly because in most of the world, it is still illegal to be who we are.
 Personally, I believe in boundless travel, but I say that with the privilege of having the option not to disclose my sexuality – or come out – should I choose (as challenging as that is for me).
-I would of course, much rather a world where harassment or discrimination of any kind wouldn’t ever be a problem – and I’m not saying that LGBTQ+ people have it any worse than women or vice versa – but I have learnt and am increasingly aware of the risks women are exposed to when they travel.
+I would of course much rather have a world where harassment or discrimination of any kind wouldn’t ever be a problem, and I’m not saying that LGBTQ+ people have it any worse than women or vice versa, but I have learnt and am increasingly aware of the risks women are exposed to when they travel.

 I don’t want to recount the numerous horror stories I hear about women being abused, or worse, on holiday.
 It is a harrowing truth that makes me sick to the stomach.
-It’s the same feeling I get whenever I read of an LGBTQ+ person being hurt, or prosecuted just for being who they are.
-And I’m very aware that it is just the ‘high profile’ cases that we hear about, we often don’t see a majority of the cases that just make it to the bottom of the news, or those that go completely unreported.
+It’s the same feeling I get whenever I read of an LGBTQ+ person being hurt or prosecuted just for being who they are.
+And I’m very aware that it is just the high-profile cases that we hear about, and that we often don’t see a majority of the cases that only make it to the bottom of the news, or those that go completely unreported.

-A recent survey shows that two-thirds of women have experienced harassment when they travel; and in nearly all cases, that harassment has been sexual.
 77% of women feel unsafe when travelling solo.
 80% of women have considered personal safety issues related to potential assault when they plan a trip.
-60% of women take steps to discourage unwelcome interaction on an airplane when sat next to a man.
-Nearly all transgender women can recall a time where they have been harassed when travelling.
+60% of women take steps to discourage unwelcome interaction on an aeroplane when sitting next to a man.
+Nearly all transgender women can recall a time when they have been harassed when travelling.

-Everyone deserves the right to feel safe and be respected, at home and abroad.
+Everyone deserves the right to feel safe and respected, at home and abroad.
 We owe it to women, no actually, we owe it to humanity, to do better.
 And I say this particularly to our gay male, readers.
-Many of you may understand what it is like to walk in their shoes (sometimes even literally), but I can’t help but be disturbed at the many gay men I’m seeing on social media, conforming to the “not all men” argument.
+Many of you may understand what it is like to walk in their shoes (sometimes even literally), but I can’t help but be disturbed by the many gay men that I see on social media, conforming to the ‘not all men’ argument.
 Just because you are not sexually attracted to women, it doesn’t exempt you from the need to improve this situation.
 As I’ve said, despite what we as gay men fear of the world, we also need to understand our privilege as men.

 Things men can do…

 Check your privilege.
-Firstly, be ready to listen about the concerns that women have when it comes to their safety on the whole and in travelling safely.
-Don’t be one of the “not all men” brigade.
-Yes, you’re most probably not one of ‘those men’, but trust that women already know this and going on the defensive doesn’t help you listen and learn.
+Firstly, be ready to listen to the concerns that women have when it comes to their safety on the whole and in travelling safely.
+Don’t be one of the ‘not all men’ brigades.
+Yes, you’re most probably not one of ‘those men’, but trust that women already know this.
+Going on the defensive doesn’t help you listen and learn.

 Keep your distance.
-Weigh up a situation and don’t always think that a female traveller wants your company … especially on a plane.
+Weigh up a situation and don’t always think that a female traveller wants your company, especially on a plane.
 Your actions could be easily misconstrued and she may feel uncomfortable.
-And as an embracing a person as you may be, realise that being touchy-feely can be unwelcome.
+And as embracing a person as you may be, realise that being touchy-feely can be unwelcome.

 Speak up and feedback to travel providers if you encounter situations in your travels where you or others may feel unsafe.
 Point out a broken CCTV camera, or a lack of key-card access-only elevators.
 Beyond practical tips, it will help them think further about how to create a safer experience, and furthermore also how to market safety as an asset.